 Escavalier

-Escavalier is a Bug and Steel-type Pokémon, and it is weak to Fire-type moves.
-Escavalier has a Max CP of 3266 in Pokémon GO, it is weather boosted by Rainy and Snow weather, and it was originally found in the Unova region.
+Escavalier is a Bug and Steel-type Pokémon with a Max CP of 3266 in Pokémon GO.
+Escavalier's best moveset is Bug Bite and Megahorn.
+It is weather boosted by Rain and Snow weather, and it was originally found in the Unova region.
+Shiny Escavalier is available in Pokémon GO.

 Max CP3266 CP